CorrelAid/genesis-python/README.md

-# pygenesis
+# pystatis

-pygenesis is a Python wrapper for the GENESIS web service interface (API).
+pystatis is a Python wrapper for the GENESIS web service interface (API).

 > The GENESIS-Online database of the Federal Statistical Office contains a wide range of tables which you can configure according to your needs.
 As a matter of fact, GENESIS-Online can be used free of charge and without registering under the "Data Licence Germany - Namensnennung - Version 2.0".